intro-to-git/intro-to-git.github.io/src/content/lessons/git-workflows.md

 For beginners and small teams, feature branches are often the sweet spot - more organized than trunk-based but simpler than Gitflow.

-For large projects with complex versioning and release cycles, something like Gitflow can be very valuable in providing a clear structure.

 ---

+For large projects with complex versioning and release cycles, *something like* Gitflow can be very valuable in providing a clear structure.

+---

 ## Pull vs merge requests

-The 2 terms are functionally identical - a requests for a second person to approve the changes before merging.
+The 2 terms are functionally identical - a request for a second person to review and approve the changes before merging.

 <bonus-content>

 The pedantic difference is in where the code is hosted:

-- **Pull** request - implies another repository (often called a `fork`)
+- **Pull** request - implies another remote repository (often called a `fork`)
 - **Merge** request - implies just a branch in the same repository

-This is related to git's lack of fine grained permissions within a repository.
+> This is related to git's lack of fine grained permissions within a repository.

 </bonus-content>